totemo/watson/README.md

     /co l r:10

-### Configuration File
+### Configuration

 Watson's main configuration settings are stored in ".minecraft/mods/watson/configuration.yml".
 They can be changed using the "/w config" command.
 If a setting can be either "on" or "off", omitting a value for it in "/w config" will reverse the current value.
+If the setting has a value that can't be toggled in this way, "/w config settingname" will show its current value.

+Running "/w config help" will show help for all of the configuration settings.

 <table>
   <tr>